ljberrios/rootsage/README.md

 A capstone project web application for monitoring soil nutrient levels through sensor data.

+> **🚧 Project Status: Under Development**
+> This project is currently in active development.
+Features and documentation may change frequently.

 ## About

 RootSage is an academic project developed as part of a capstone course.
 It demonstrates a full-stack web application that collects, processes, and displays soil nutrient data from NPK sensors, using machine learning models to classify nutrient levels.